loudoweb/fabula/README.md

 I personnaly prefer xml over json, especially for large content, I find it more readable, and it needs less scrolling:)
 Also, I've a test a json and the file was heavier...
-But we can imagine to create a json parser in the future if we find a correct json format.
+Finally we can imagine to create a json parser in the future if we find a correct json format.

 > Yeah, but isn't it better to use a visual graph node tool to make your story?

 Well, despite the fact it's harder to visualise the story with xml than with a graph node tool.
-It's faster to create the xml file, especially for small projects, than opening a graph node tool, creating all the boxes, copy pasting the texts, clicking here and there, etc. And for big projects, lot of people seems to use Excel.
-But firstly, we can still create such a tool in the future (or creating converters for existing tools).
-And lastly, we can imagine using an Excel to xml converter to save some time on big projects, so narrative designer can write on Excel and developers just have to convert.
+It's faster to create the xml file, especially for small projects, than opening a graph node tool, creating all the boxes, copy pasting the texts, clicking here and there, etc. Firstly, we can still create such a tool in the future (or creating converters for existing tools).

+> I'm afraid that xml is too verbose

+If programmers are used to xml, xml may seem heavy and wordy for writers.
+So we can imagine in the future, an Excel to xml converter to save some time, so narrative designer can write on Excel and developers just have to convert.

+> What about Ink?

+Ink is very powerful and packed up with different features.
+It's moreover far more complete than the current version of Fabula.
+That being said, you need to learn its scripting language and if you don't use it often, it can take some time to jump in.
+On the other and, using xml is closer to a natural language since you use keyword such as **event**, **choice** and **if** instead of special characters like *, and you are easily lost when using multiple conditionals in the same line.
+So I think Fabula is more straigh forward.
+Finally, to compete with Ink and its tools Inkly, Fabula needs a set of tools to write easily without a hitch.

+Here is a taste of the xml, remember that you can [unlock autocompletion](#autocompletion-with-xsd) on your IDE.

 ```xml
 <?xml version="1.0" encoding="utf-8" ?>